victoriamorris/amed/README.md

 ![Figure 5: Extract from AMED records](images/fig5.png)

+> [!IMPORTANT]
+> Check that characters with diacritics have imported correctly.

 The blue columns contain imported data.
 Scroll to the right to see green columns, into which index terms can be added.